kidtronnix/barf/README.md

 # barf

-Barf is a tool for producing a data streams from S3.
+Barf is a tool for producing data streams from files on S3.

-Any files in your s3 bucket that end with `.gz` will be automatically gzip decompressed.
+Any files in your S3 bucket that end with `.gz` will be automatically gzip decompressed.

+Each line from every file is sent through the stream.

 ## cli usage

-barf can be used a command line tool that will write all data to stdout.
+`barf` can be used a command line tool that will write all lines of data to stdout.

 ### basic